Frequently Asked Questions

-Can I submit additional documents, such as a fourth letter of recommendation or a recent publication?
+Can I submit additional documents, such as additional letters of recommendation or a recent publication?

 No. The IDEAS Admissions Committee asks that applicants only submit what is stipulated.

-Why is the IDEAS application deadline so much earlier than the UGA Graduate School deadline?
+Why is the IDEAS Direct Track application deadline so much earlier than the UGA Graduate School deadline?

-Since our recruitment event occurs in early January of every year, the IDEAS Admissions Committee requires ample time in December to review each applicant.
+Since our DIRECT Track recruitment event occurs in early January of every year, the IDEAS Admissions Committee requires ample time in December to review each applicant.
 If nominated, you will be contacted in late December by IDEAS with an invitation to attend our annual Graduate Student Symposium.
 At this event, applicants receive an in-depth overview of our program and interview with faculty for final program determination.
-All invitees receive a travel stipend.

 Who can serve as faculty mentors and how should I go about selecting them?

-Any of the faculty list on our IDEAS faculty page.
+Any of the faculty listed on our IDEAS trainers page are potential mentors.
 Contacting those individuals prior to the submission of your application is strongly encouraged.